donnywarren/js-functions-loops-logic-lab/README.md

 </details>

 ## Letter Guesser
-- In your folder, `touch` a file called `letter.rb`.
+- In your `js-practice` folder, `touch` a file called `letteGuesser.js`.
+- In your `index.html` file, change the `src` or the JavaScript to `letterGuesser.js`.
-- Define a method called `letter_guesser`.
+- In `letterGuesser.js`, define a function called `letterGuesser`.
-- Inside your method, create an array from "a" to "z" using the `range` syntax and save this array to a variable.
+- Inside your function, create an array of letters from "a" to "z" and save this array to a variable.
-- Using `rand`, generate a random number between 0 and the length of your alphabet array.
+- Using `Math.random()`, generate a random number between 0 and the length of your alphabet array.
 Save this number to a variable.
-- Use that random number as an index and select the correlating letter from your alphabet array.
+- Use that random number as an index to select the correlating letter from your alphabet array.
-- Using string interpolation, inform the user what letter they have received and ask them to guess the letter's index number.
+- Using string interpolation and `prompt()`, inform the user what letter they have received, ask the user to guess the letter's index number, and save that guess to a variable.
-- Save the user's answer to a variable with `gets.chomp`.
+- Make sure the guess's data type is a number!
 - Use conditional logic to check if the user's guess matches the actual index of the random letter.
-If it does, tell them that they're a genius at the alphabet; if it doesn't match, tell them that they need to learn their ABCs and use string interpolation to give them the correct answer.
+If it does, use `alert()` to tell them that they're a genius at the alphabet; if it doesn't match, tell them that they need to learn their ABCs and use string interpolation to give them the correct answer.
-- Make sure to close your `letter_guesser` method with `end`.
 - Call `letter_guesser`.
-- Go back to the terminal and run the file you just created with `ruby letter.rb`
+- Save your work, go to the browser, and refresh to run the file you just created.

-The result should look something like this in your terminal:
+The result should look something like this:

 ```
 Your letter is c.
 Guess c's index number.